 - If there is a tie, the person whose first name is alphabetically first wins and moves.

 Rules Sheets - a different one for each group.

-Print the sheet for each group and cross out the Ace and Trump portions so each group has a different trump suit and Ace high or low combination.
+Print the sheet for each group and cross out all but one of the Ace and Trump portions so each group has a different Ace high or low and Trump suit combination.